pachyderm/pachyderm/pfs-refactor.md

 Define E(X) as extract(bv) where bv is x's branch vector.
 The following property holds:

     The ancestors of X are simply all the commits whose `branch_vector`s are smaller than at least one element in E(x).

+`extract` returns O(M) `branch_vector`s where M is the number of branches in the history.
+We can then construct O(M) queries where each query is for a branch.
+These queries can be executed in parallel.

 ### StartCommit(repoName, parentCommitID = null, branch = null)